heyanuja/marl-trading/README.md

 # Multi-Agent RL Trading System

 This is a reinforcement learning framework for training agents to trade in simulated markets using PPO/Proximal Policy Optimization!
-The goal: get the agent to learn to buy low, sell high, and manage a portfolio while considering market impact
+The goal is to get the agent to learn to buy low, sell high, and manage a portfolio while considering market impact

 ![Training Dashboard](results/training_results.png)